luisdaher/kiik_ruby/README.md

 ### Production

-For production env, don't forget to set `KIIK_ENV` to `production`, that way, our gem will read the `kiik.yml` file corretly.
+For production env, don't forget to set `KIIK_ENV` to `production`, that way, our gem will read the `kiik.yml` file correctly.